nasa/Common-Metadata-Repository/README.md

 ```
 > lein modules utest
 ```
-Alternativly unit tests can be run in parallel using the python script in [run_unit_tests.py][ut-script].
-This script is meant to be called with by a build system such as Bamboo.
+Alternatively unit tests can be run in parallel using the python script in [run_unit_tests.py][ut-script].
+This script is meant to be called with by with a build system such as Bamboo.

 ```
 > lein ci-utest